dlemire60/openc2-ap-pf/oc2pf.md

 The Command permits traffic as specified by the range of IPv4 addresses as expressed by CIDR notation.
 If the mask is unspecified then it MUST be treated as a single IPv4 address (i.e., an address range of one element).
 The address range specified in the ipv4_net MUST be treated as a source OR destination address.

-Products that receive but do not implement the 'allow ipv4_net' Command:
+OpenC2 Consumers that receive but do not implement the 'allow ipv4_net' Command:
 * MUST NOT respond with the 200 status code.
 * SHOULD respond with the 501 Response code.
 * SHOULD respond with 'Target type not supported' in the status text.